the mermaid | by kwizten | STALKER

 He let his eyes widen in response.
 Never had he heard of a mermaid being spotted.
 There had been brief and vague sections of his father's old scrolls and books that spoke of them from within the dust and old kanji scribbles, but Sesshoumaru felt he knew nothing about them at all when he looked at her.

 Never had he seen a more beautiful sight.
 The mermaid before him was sitting on top of a rock in the middle of a lake Sesshoumaru was sure had not been there before he stepped through the barrier.
-The splash he heard, he realized, must have been her tail slapping the water when she pushed herself out of it.
+The splash he heard, he realized, must have been her tail slapping the water as she pushed herself up.

-Her blue-black hair flowed gracefully down her back, but it did not look wet, which was odd, as she lived in the water.
-Her skin was soft and creamy, and Sesshoumaru tore his eyes away from the water droplets that slid down her tattooed arms.
+Her blue-black hair flowed gracefully down her back, but it did not look wet, which was odd in itself.
+Her skin was soft and smooth, and Sesshoumaru tore his eyes away from the water droplets that slid down her tattooed arms.
 The blue markings were more tantalizing than he thought they should be, and he immediately noticed the way her facial markings mimicked his own.
 She turned her head to look behind her, and for the briefest of moments he saw how bright her eyes shone in the light.
 His eyes traveled downwards to her porcelain face, that pink pouting mouth of hers teasing him more than they should have been.

-He narrowed his eyes at her, scolding himself for looking at her body and acting hormonal and very much like a little love-struck boy, which he definitely was not.
+He narrowed his eyes at her, scolding himself for looking at her body and acting hormonal and very much like a little love-struck pup, which he definitely was not.
 Never had he been in such a state of mind with these horrid thoughts running through his head.
-But he could not control himself long enough to turn away from the legendary creature that she was.
+But he couldn't control himself long enough to turn away from the legendary creature that was her and only her.

-Her tail was magnificent, flapping gently the way a cat's tail did when it slept.
+Her fin was magnificent, flapping gently like a cat's tail in the summertime.
 Its green sparkle rivaled that of her eyes, and he couldn't understand why he was so fascinated with it.
 Maybe it was because it was proof, proof that he was actually looking at a mermaid and an incredibly attractive one, at that.
-He had never been very fond of fish except to eat them, their unblinking eyes unnerving him and their gaping mouths disgusting, but for some reason he was not repulsed by the girl.
+He had never been very fond of fish except to eat them, their unblinking eyes unnerving and their gaping mouths disgusting, but for some reason he was not repulsed by the girl.
 It was the exact opposite, as a matter of fact.

 She was combing her fingers through her hair, though there were no tangles to begin with.
 Sesshoumaru fought back an approving growl.
 Tearing his eyes away, he became angry with himself.
 What was the girl doing to him?
 He was only male and had certainly looked at women before, but he was always uninterested enough to stop himself from looking a second time.
 This girl, though, he had only looked at her for a moment before he felt himself suddenly becoming infatuated as though he had been in love with her for ages.
 Maybe this was a spell mermaids liked to cast, he didn't know.
 Maybe this was why there was a barrier around the lake in the first place.
 But it didn't explain why Sesshoumaru was able to enter it.